TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 use in the build script:

 First, we need to specify the machine name of the Pantheon site we are working with.
-If your Pantheon site is named 'Mister Rogers Fan Club', the machine name would be `mister-rogers-fan-club`.
+For example, if your Pantheon site is named 'Mister Rogers Fan Club', the machine name would be `mister-rogers-fan-club`.
 If you are unsure, you can use terminus to list out all your Pantheon sites by running `terminus site:list --fields=id,name`.
 We will set this value in our Makefile to the `PANTHEON_SOURCE_SITE` variable.

 ```bash
 PANTHEON_SOURCE_SITE := mister-rogers-fan-club